amberlab-eclettica/theremin/README.md

 - Real-time pitch control using a photoresistor
 - Automatic calibration on startup (adapts to ambient light)
 - Exponential smoothing to reduce noise and jitter
-- Linear pitch mapping (100 Hz – 1500 Hz)
+- Linear pitch mapping
-- Plays a short melody on startup/shutdown 🎵
+- Plays a short melody on startup/shutdown

 ---